Authored by the expert who managed and guided the team behind the Spain Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Murcia, we always rely on the strongest methodology we can, and we don't throw out numbers at random.
+Whether it’s in our blog articles or the market analyses included in our property pack about Murcia, we always rely on the strongest methodology we can … and we don’t throw out numbers at random.

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why it's authoritative | How we used it |
+| Source | Why this source matters | How we used it |

 |---|---|---|

-| INE Housing Price Index | Spain's official statistics office providing the gold standard for price growth data. | We used it to anchor Murcia's official year-on-year price growth versus the rest of Spain.
-We then used it as a reality check against listing-based indexes. |
+| INE House Price Index | INE is Spain’s official statistics institute for national housing price inflation. | We used it to anchor the official 2026 housing price trend.
+We also used it to separate resale growth from new-build growth. |

 Get the full checklist for your due diligence in Murcia